-"Section 5 b Conditional Capital
+"§ 5 b Conditional Capital

-The Company's share capital, in accordance with § 159 Para 2 N1 and N3 AktG, is to be increased by up to EUR 16,888,160.00 through the issuance of 3,377,632 non-par value bearer shares (i) that are to be issued to creditors of financial instruments as stipulated in the resolution passed by the Annual General Meeting convened on April 15, 2015, and featuring the availing of the authorisation granted at the Annual General Meeting to the Company or to the one associated with it.
-This authorisation applies to the future, and is predicated upon the creditors of financial instruments' availing themselves of their rights of exchange and/or subscription of shares of the Company, and upon (ii) the attainment of the objective of granting stock options to employees and to senior managers of the Company or one that is affiliated with it.
-The price of issuance and the relationship of exchange are to be determined upon the issuance to creditors of financial instruments.
-The price and relationship are to be calculated, as stipulated by Section 159 Para 2 N 1 AktG, by using recognised financial and mathematical methods, and by taking into account the quote of the Company's stock.
-These factors are then to be subjected to a recognized process of price determination.
-The price of the shares issued to satisfy rights of subscription ensuing from stock options, as stipulated in Section 159 Para 2 N 3 AktG, are to be calculated using the average stock quote on exchanges during the last three months prior to the granting of the respective stock options.
-In this case, the price of issuance may not be less than the share's proportionate amount of the share capital.
-The shares issued due to the conditional increase of capital are entitled to dividends to the same extent as the Company's previously-existing ones.
-The Management Board is authorised, provided that the Supervisory Board so consent, to establish the further conditions associated with the conducting of the conditional increase in capital (with these conditions especially including the price of issuance and the point in time of dividend entitlement).
-The Supervisory Board is authorised to resolve alterations in the Articles of Association arising through the issuance of shares emanating from the conditional capital.
+The Company's share capital, in accordance with § 159 Para 2 (1), is to be increased by up to EUR 16,888,160 through the issuance of 3,377,632 non-par value bearer shares that are to be issued in the future to creditors of financial instruments as stipulated in the resolution passed by the Annual General Meeting convened on 17 June 2020, and featuring the exercising of this authorisation granted at the Annual General Meeting to the Company or to an affiliated company.
+The capital increase shall only be carried out if the creditors of financial instruments exercise their rights of exchange and/or subscription of shares of the Company.
+The issue price and the relationship of exchange are to be determined upon the issuance to creditors of financial instruments and calculated, as stipulated by Section 159 Para 2 (1) AktG, by using recognized financial and mathematical methods, and by taking into account the share price of the Company's stock.
+In any case, the issue price may not be less than the share's proportionate amount of the share capital.
+The newly issued shares related to the conditional capital increase are entitled to dividends to the same extent as the Company's previously existing ones.
+The Management Board is authorised, provided that the Supervisory Board so consent, to establish the further conditions associated with the implementation of the conditional capital increase (with these conditions especially including the issue price and the point in time of dividend entitlement).
+The Supervisory Board is authorised to resolve upon amendments to the Articles of Association arising through the issuance of shares emanating from the conditional capital.

-[Conditional Capital 2015]"
+[Conditional Capital 2020]"